 Castrogiovanni, P, Di Rosa, M, Ravalli, S, Castorina, A, Guglielmino, C, Imbesi, R, Vecchio, M, Drago, F, Szychlinska, MA & Musumeci, G 2019, 'Moderate Physical Activity as a Prevention Method for Knee Osteoarthritis and the Role of Synoviocytes as Biological Key', INTERNATIONAL JOURNAL OF MOLECULAR SCIENCES, vol. 20, no. 3.View/Download from: Publisher's site

-Szychlinska, MA, Di Rosa, M, Castorina, A, Mobasheri, A & Musumeci, G 2019, 'A correlation between intestinal microbiota dysbiosis and osteoarthritis', Heliyon, vol. 5, no. 1.View/Download from: Publisher's site
+Szychlinska, MA, Di Rosa, M, Castorina, A, Mobasheri, A & Musumeci, G 2019, 'A correlation between intestinal microbiota dysbiosis and osteoarthritis.', Heliyon, vol. 5, no. 1.View/Download from: UTS OPUS or Publisher's site

 Dipeptidyl peptidase IV (DPP-IV) is a serine protease best known for its role in inactivating glucagon-like peptide-1 (GLP-1), pituitary adenylate cyclase-activating polypeptide (PACAP) and glucose-dependent insulinotropic peptide (GIP), three stimulators of pancreatic insulin secretion with beneficial effects on glucose disposal.
 Owing to the relationship between DPP-IV and these peptides, inhibition of DPP-IV enzyme activity is considered as an attractive treatment option for diabetic patients.
 Nonetheless, increasing studies support the idea that DPP-IV might also be involved in the development of neurological disorders with a neuroinflammatory component, potentially through its non-incretin activities on immune cells.
 In this review article, we aim at highlighting recent literature describing the therapeutic value of DPP-IV inhibitors for the treatment of such neurological conditions.
 Finally, we will illustrate some of the promising results obtained using berberine, a plant extract with potent inhibitory activity on DPP-IV.